toggledbits/Reactor-docs/docs/Expressions-&-Variables.md

 ### `stringify( expression )`
 This function converts the result of the given expression to a string value that can be safely stored in Luup state variables (which only store strings) or for display.
 For example, the expression `list(51, 88, 4)` returns an array, which is a non-primitive type that cannot be stored in a state variable.
 To convert it to a string, we would use `stringify( list( 51, 88, 4 )`, which would produce `"[51,88,4]"`.
 This string can be converted back to an array using `unstringify()` below.

+!!! info
-> It is not necessary to `stringify()` expressions that are marked exported.
+    It is not necessary to `stringify()` expressions that are marked exported.
 Reactor will automatically stringify any non-primitive type before storing it on the export state variable.

 ### `unstringify( stringified_data )`
 This function undoes the effect of `stringify()`, so that you can again use the non-primitive data that was stored.
 This function also decodes JSON data to make it accessible.
 Working from the example in `stringify()` above, `len( unstringify( "[51,88,4]" ) )` would return 3 (the length of the array), while `max( unstringify( "[51,88,4]" ) )` would return 88 (the largest numeric value in the array).